spslater/batchrenameprogram/README.md

   optional arguments:
     -f FILENAMES [FILENAMES ...], --filenames FILENAMES [FILENAMES ...] file to load patterns from
-    -p PADDING, --padding PADDING
-               string to insert between the end of the filename and the value being prepended
+    -p PADDING, --padding PADDING (Default: " ") string to insert between the value being prepended and the beginning of the filename

 insert (i, in) [insert] [index] [-c] insert string, positive from begining, negative from ending